Vladimir Dekanozov: Early life

-According to the official biography, Vladimir Dekanozov was born in Baku, Azerbaijan, to the family of Giorgi Dekanozishvili, founder of the Party of Georgian Social-Federalists.
-Dekanozishvili, in Georgian meaning Son of a Deacon, was said to have been a noble Georgian family belonging to the Georgian Orthodox Church.
-Although he self-identified as a Georgian, some rumors falsely suggested that he might have Armenian heritage due to his russified name.
-These rumours are known to have originated as a joke from Joseph Stalin who frequently teased and mocked Dekanozov.
+According to his official biography, Vladimir Dekanozov was born in Baku, in the Baku Governorate (now Azerbaijan), to the family of George Dekanozishvili, founder of the Party of Georgian Social-Federalists.
+The Georgian name Dekanozishvili, meaning Son of a Deacon, allegedly indicated a Georgian noble family belonging to the Georgian Orthodox Church.
+(Compare his Russian-language alleged surname, Protopopov, with the Russian Orthodox Church rank of "protopop" – – translated as "protopope" or "dean").
+Although Dekanozov identified as a Georgian, some rumors falsely suggested that he might have had Armenian heritage due to his russified name.
+These rumours are known to have originated as a joke made by Georgian-born Joseph Stalin, who frequently teased and mocked Dekanozov.